 The IDP camp has no water local supply.
 The people (mostly women and children) have to walk several miles under the burning sun to fetch water in plastic jerry cans.
 Not only is it hard work, it is also dangerous.

-We are partnering with National Council of Churches, Kenya (NCCK), as their team in Kakuma has the required technical capacity and local relationships needed to complete the project.
+We partnered with National Council of Churches, Kenya (NCCK), as their team in Kakuma has the required technical capacity and local relationships needed to complete the project.

-We set the project into motion in 2018, praying that we can complete it by the end of 2020.
+We set the project into motion in 2013, praying that we would complete it by the end of 2020.
 It proved more complicated than expected, but we were able to complete the project in September 2021.
 The people there are now benefiting from local access to clean water!

-We set out to raise $135,000 to cover the costs of drilling a well and purchasing a water pump, piping, a reservoir (water tank), borehole cover, security fencing, and a water kiosk (building from which people can fill their receptacles.
-The cost was high due to the terrain and lack of water in the area.
-Water will need to be pumped from a borehole several miles away from the IDP camp.
+We set out to raise $135,000 to cover the costs of drilling a well and purchasing a water pump, 4 miles of piping, a reservoir (water tank), borehole cover, security fencing, and a water kiosk (building from which people can fill their receptacles.
+The cost was high due to the complex geological terrain and the lack of water in the area.

-We thank God for moving our generous partners to meet the project's financial goal!
+We thank God for our generous partners that made this project a reality!

 We struck water from a new borehole in December 2020!
 In January 2021, government water quality tests confirmed water purity is excellent.
 The next stages of the project is to put in a solar pump and pipe the water to water kiosks that we will build in the receiving community.
 We anticipate the project to be completed by the fall of 2021.